-- Study Abroad North American, Erasmus exchanges and any other study abroad should have clear statements of particular arrangements for assessment and how these relate to proposed incorporation within a programme of study.
-These statements should be available before any exchange is undertaken. - Placement Placements rarely involve closed assessment.
+Study Abroad - exchanges should have clear statements of particular arrangements for assessment and how these relate to proposed incorporation within a programme of study.
+These statements should be available before any exchange is undertaken and will differ depending on whether the study abroad is for replacement or additional credit.

+- Placement Placements rarely involve closed assessment.
 Any external organisation involved in assessment should receive full written guidance on the conduct and requirements of assessment in advance of the placement beginning.
 It is good practice for any open assessment from a placement to be second-marked from within the University, however it is recognised that in some cases a component of assessment will be within the hands of the placement organisation (e.g. conduct) and then second marking is not possible.
-In such cases there should be an inspection visit. - Distance Learning Consideration should be given to an appropriate balance between open and closed assessments to guard against the possibility of academic misconduct. - For information on the conduct of distance examinations, see section 5.12.
+In such cases there should be an inspection visit. - Distance Learning Consideration should be given to an appropriate balance between open and closed assessments to guard against the possibility of academic misconduct.
+For information on the conduct of distance examinations, see section 5.12.